 recently stumbled across on a

 U.S. army history web site.
-This photo has been out on the web for
+This photo has apparently been on the

-several years, and we’re apparently the first people to notice that
+several years, and we’re the first people to notice that

 it includes Howlin’ Wolf.